 Contact Decode Duchenne: email@example.com

-If the child has a high CK level, and signs of DMD, but genetic tests did not find a genetic mutation for DMD, the child may need to have a muscle biopsy.
+If the child has a high CK level and signs of DMD, but genetic tests did not find a genetic mutation for DMD, they may need to have a muscle biopsy.
 During this minor surgery, the doctor will remove a small sample of the child’s muscle.
 The sample is sent to a laboratory, which analyzes how much dystrophin is found in the muscle cells.
 If the child’s muscle sample has no dystrophin, then he is diagnosed with DMD.

 Not all people with DMD need a muscle biopsy.
-Encourage your doctor to order genetic testing first and use a genetic testing plan to reduce the chance that the child will need a muscle biopsy.
+Encourage your doctor to order genetic testing first and use a genetic testing plan to reduce the child’s chance to need a muscle biopsy.

 Genetic counselling and carrier testing